 - Different Paths In Healthcare

-I recently came across this online booklet on the Student National Medical Association’s website and I found it to have SOOO much valuable information that I decided to add it to the top of this list!
+Some time ago, I came across this online booklet on the Student National Medical Association’s website and I found it to have SOOO much valuable information that I had decided to add it to the top of this list!
 I HIGHLY recommend that you check it out, especially if you are considering applying to medical school!

 In addition, I stumbled across this website called Doctorly.org, which has a great deal of information about a TON of specialties in various fields within the healthcare profession!
 What I like most about the site, other than the huge variety of specialties that they cover, is that each career path described on the site has a detailed description as to how to become a professional in that specific specialty!
 I would definitely take a good look at this resource if I were you!